 Manufacturers, too, are betting on an EV future.
 In 2021, for instance, General Motors announced that it plans to become carbon-neutral by 2040 and to introduce 30 new EV models by 2025.
 The company has committed to spending US$27 billion on its zero-emission goals.9

-Building a ubiquitous charging infrastructure that resembles today’s gasoline and diesel infrastructure may be the toughest problem to solve.
+Building a ubiquitous charging infrastructure that resembles today’s petrol and diesel infrastructure may be the toughest problem to solve.
 Among the many questions that leaders face today are:

-The IIJA allocates US$7.5 billion for EV infrastructure programs and grants.
+The IIJA allocates US$7.5 billion for EV infrastructure programmes and grants.
 States must submit an EV infrastructure deployment plan to the Joint Office of Energy and Transportation, an entity facilitating collaboration between the US Department of Energy and the Department of Transportation, to access US$5 billion in formula funds for the next five years.
-The remaining US$2.5 billion will be made available in discretionary funding to deploy electric charge stations and other alternative fueling infrastructure such as hydrogen, propane, and natural gas.15
+The remaining US$2.5 billion will be made available in discretionary funding to deploy electric charge stations and other alternative fuelling infrastructure such as hydrogen, propane, and natural petrol.15

 The number of US public EV charging outlets has nearly doubled in the last few years and could see exponential growth with IIJA funding (figure 5).